jeffbencteux/mailsecchk/README.md

 * TLS-RPT version
 * TLS-RPT reports send to third-parties ("rua")
 * DANE TLSA records presence for each MX entry
+* BIMI dictionnary guess for selectors (list is in bimi_selectors.txt)
+* BIMI version

 Checks for specific mail providers: